GREMLIN GRIT: Karns City Wins First State Playoff Game Since 1996 With 2-1 Upset of District 7 Champ Seton LaSalle

 “We weren’t expected to win that game,” Metcalfe said.
 “We all believe in ourselves.
 We believe in each other and we went out and performed like it.”

-It was the first state playoff win for the Gremlins since 1996 — the second year of the program.
+It was the first state playoff win for the Gremlins since 1996 — the program’s second year.

 It was also the second consecutive year that a District 9 Class 2A team knocked off the WPIAL champ in the first round of the state playoffs.